-Despite being less popular than Robustos, the Corona is still the benchmark size for the cigar industry.
+Despite being less popular than Robustos, the Corona is still the benchmark cigar shape and size for the industry.
 It’s considered the average and something of the entry point when accessing truly premium cigars.

-Whilst the length is often a touch over 5 inches, the ring gauge tends to oscillate between 42 and 46.
+Whilst the length is often a touch over 5 inches, the ring gauges tend to oscillate between 42 and 46.
 Its slightly smaller ring gauge means that it may burn hotter than a Robusto with a lighter build-up of smoke.

 - Typical Imperial Dimensions (in): 6×50

 Also known as the Corona Gorda, a Toro is another newer size that offers an experience similar to the Robusto.
 However, the extra inch can make all the difference and provide more than an hour’s smoke.

 Traditionally, the Corona Gorda is slightly smaller at around 5 5/8 x 46.
 However, New World firms commonly roll toros for the American market as a robusto with an additional inch in length.